Supernodes and Halos: Loss-Critical Hubs in LLM Feed-Forward Layers: Appendix Roadmap and Experimental Protocol

-This section gives the concrete setup behind the main results: the models, metric estimation, pruning protocol, and evaluation setup.
+The appendix is organized to follow the paper's evidence chain.
+Appendix~A gives the experimental protocol, default hyperparameters, runtime, and asset notes.
+Appendix~B gives the SCAR procedure, Appendix~C derives the loss proxy and redundancy score, Appendix~D collects the pruning tables and core-removal controls, Appendix~E gives additional mechanism and supernode-definition diagnostics, Appendix~F gives cross-model and scale results, Appendix~G covers OLMo training dynamics, and Appendices~H--I give the read-halo and HaloProtect details.

 \paragraph{Models.} Primary: Llama-3.1-8B (\texttt{meta-llama/Llama-3.1-8B}); additional validation on Mistral-7B, Llama-2-7B, and Qwen2-7B; targeted scale validation on Llama-3.1-70B.
-We evaluate in bf16 with a HuggingFace causal LM backend.
+We evaluate in bf16 with a Hugging Face causal LM backend.

 \paragraph{Calibration (metric estimation).} Unless stated otherwise, we estimate \(\LP\), \(\Conn\), and redundancy statistics from the WikiText-2 training split using 64 sequences of length 512 (next-token prediction loss).
+Calibration examples are tokenized with the model tokenizer and sampled as deterministic contiguous token blocks with a fixed base seed; the C4, code, and arXiv calibration variants use the same sequence length and sampling convention on their respective calibration splits.

 \paragraph{Structured channel pruning protocol.} We prune FFN \emph{channels} (SwiGLU intermediate coordinates): removing channel \(i\) deletes row \(i\) from \(W_{\mathrm{gate}}, W_{\mathrm{up}}\) and column \(i\) from \(W_{\mathrm{down}}\).
 We target a global FFN channel sparsity \(s\) with per-layer caps \(s_\ell^{\max}=70\%\) (unless otherwise specified) and evaluate all methods in a one-shot (no fine-tuning) setting.
+For channel-adapted versions of weight-level baselines, let

+be the parameter group associated with FFN channel \(i\).
+If a baseline provides per-weight saliencies \(S_p\), we use

+All groups have the same size within a model, so sum and mean aggregation induce the same ranking.

 \paragraph{Perplexity.} WikiText-2 perplexity follows a standard blockwise protocol: concatenate the test split and evaluate contiguous 2048-token blocks (no padding).
 We also report C4 validation perplexity where indicated.